Leah Remini Reunites With Kevin James On TV: Update On The ‘King Of Queens’ Cast

 — Kevin James (@KevinJames) March 24, 2017

-Remini has long said that her time working with James on the King of Queenswas very special.
+Remini has long said that her time working with James on the King of Queens was very special.

 “I loved King of Queens,” Leah said on Oprah: Where Are They Now in 2015.